angulohvh/forthemen/README.md

 Like the original project fortheboys but now cooler and most importantly sexier.

-Thanks to enit#4079 for the cool Gui, the racial slurs in the code and for the extremely bloated code. 💖

 You have the choice to inject :
   - [Fluidaim](https://www.unknowncheats.me/forum/cs-go-releases/411366-fluidaim-internal-legit-cheat.html)